Pregnancy and Maternity Leave – Five Fast Facts

 Did you know?
 The new statutory payment rates for SMP and other types of family leave have been announced.
 These can be found here: https://kingfisherps.co.uk/whats-on-the-horizon/

 It’s important to be aware that employees have the right not to be discriminated against because of pregnancy, maternity or sex and that it is automatically unfair to dismiss a woman in connection with family leave rights or because she is pregnant.
 These are day one rights.
-If an employer is considering taking steps that may affect a pregnant employee or a woman who is on maternity leave, such as proposing to make her role redundant, it’s important to seek advice from Kingfisher Professional Services Ltd before taking any action.
+If an employer is considering taking steps that may affect a pregnant employee or a woman who is on maternity leave (or who has returned from it) such as proposing to make her role redundant, it’s important to seek advice from Kingfisher Professional Services Ltd before taking any action.
 We can provide you with advice on the facts of your case.

 Did you know?
 It’s not just employees that are protected from discrimination, job applicants are too.
 It’s important for employers to ensure that they have a fair and appropriate recruitment process in place and that recruitment decisions can be shown to be non-discriminatory if challenged.